 Kutir in Chelsea is constantly making “best of” lists.
-Located in a sophisticated townhouse across the road from the Saatchi Gallery, Kutir is a short walk away from the handsome Palmerston apartment and the light and airy Chelsea Green apartment.
+Located in a sophisticated townhouse across the road from the Saatchi Gallery, Kutir is a short walk away from the handsome Palmerston apartment.
 Though Kutir specializes in game and seafood, there’s still a vast range of vegetarian and vegan options available as well.

 Located in “the City” (also known as “the Square Mile”), Brigadiers is a cool Indian barbecue restaurant that also serves plenty of beer and whiskey, and also doubles as a sports bar.
 Try the Wood Roasted Chettinad Aubergine served with channa daal and mango ginger raita or a beer snack of Lotus Root and Puff Chaat.
 Brigadiers is always buzzing with a great crowd and upbeat vibes, making it a good one for either a drink or dinner.